reymon359/how-to-live/advices/Continuous refactor/index.md

 ---
 # Continuous refactor

-Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.
+Refactoring is a systematic process of improving code without creating new functionality.
+It aims to transform a mess into clean code and simple design.

-In a continuous way, refactor your life mercilessly.
-Every time think of what can you improve in your life.
-This way, little by little, you get better and better.

-Each day think what can you do tomorrow that can improve your life?
+Refactor your life.
+Each day, think about what can you do tomorrow that can improve your life?
 Then write it down and apply it the next day.
 Improve your life little by little.

 ## Quotes